 Consortial partnerships offer an opportunity to Heidelberg students to enroll into a select set of courses through a partnership school to have the course transcribed as a Heidelberg course, to maintain eligibility for financial aid, and for enrollment status.
-Partnerships include Terra State Community College (see the Nursing Director), Certified Financial Planner (see the School of Business and Technology) and the Council for Independent Colleges College Consortium (see the Office of the Registrar).
+Partnerships include Terra State Community College (see the Nursing Director), Certified Financial Planner (see the School of Business and Technology) and the Acadeum College Consortium (see the Office of the Registrar).